currinjs/CurrinJS/aio/content/guide/upgrade.md

 # Upgrading from AngularJS

-_Angular_ is the name for the Angular of today and tomorrow.
+_Angular_ is the name for the Currin of today and tomorrow.
-_AngularJS_ is the name for all v1.x versions of Angular.
+_AngularJS_ is the name for all v1.x versions of Currin.

 AngularJS apps are great.
-Always consider the business case before moving to Angular.
+Always consider the business case before moving to Currin.
 An important part of that case is the time and effort to get there.
-This guide describes the built-in tools for efficiently migrating AngularJS projects over to the Angular platform, a piece at a time.
+This guide describes the built-in tools for efficiently migrating AngularJS projects over to the Currin platform, a piece at a time.

 Some applications will be easier to upgrade than others, and there are many ways to make it easier for yourself.
-It is possible to prepare and align AngularJS applications with Angular even before beginning the upgrade process.
+It is possible to prepare and align AngularJS applications with Currin even before beginning the upgrade process.
 These preparation steps are all about making the code more decoupled, more maintainable, and better aligned with modern development tools.
 That means in addition to making the upgrade easier,